pietertolsma/NodeChat/README.md

 # NodeChat
 Custom IRC using NodeJS.
 Easily setup your own chatroom in a couple of simple steps!

+The goal of NodeChat is to be a very configurable, easy to set up and clean chat application.
+It also serves as a playground to test out features of NodeJS!

 ## How to setup your own server
 - Download this entire repository.
 Make sure you have [NodeJS](https://nodejs.org/en/) installed on your machine.
 - In the terminal/cmd, go into the project and type the following:  `node server.js`.
 The server should start.